emilyholt/face_morph/README.md

 4. Morph
 	- Collect weighted-averaged-morphs to form a video of morphing one inputted image to the other

+Please refer to attached PPT for a more detailed description of the face morphing process

 ## Usage

 ### Requirements